nathancarter/gap-pkg-groupexplorer/to-do-list.md

 Somewhat easy extension of existing features:

- * Support organizing by subgroups in multiplication tables.
-   This will require computing an order of the elements that places that subgroup first, then its cosets in order thereafter, then defers to the `elements` field of the table's JSON.
  * Support organizing by subgroups in Cayley graphs.
    This requires choosing an order of generators such that the first one or few generate the subgroup and the rest generate the rest,